Combined Degree Program

 Degree requirements & pathways

-All CDP students achieve 13.0-credits by completing the required courses of the MI and MMSt degree programs and electives.
-CDP is offered on a full-time basis, and designed to be completed in 3 years (with a maximum allowed duration of 4 years).
+All CDP students complete the required courses of both the MI and MMSt degree programs and electives.
+CDP is offered on a full-time basis and is designed to be completed in 3 years (with a maximum allowed duration of 4 years).

-The program requires students to complete 13.0-credits.
-Once students complete 13.0-credits, they will be marked for graduation and no additional courses can be taken.
-In the process of completing the 13.0-credits, students might be eligible to request to take up to 1.0-credit of “extra” courses that do not contribute to degree requirements.
+The program requires students to complete 13.0 credits.
+Once students complete 13.0 credits, no additional courses can be taken.
+In the process of completing the 13.0 credits, students might be eligible to request to take up to 1.0 credit of “extra” courses that do not contribute to the degree requirements.

 CDP students typically follow the following sequence of enrolment and registration: